codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 Install CSDP runtime through the CLI wizard, or by running a silent install:
 * CLI wizard: Run `cf runtime install`, and follow the prompts to enter the required values
 * Silent install: Pass the mandatory flags in the install command:
   `cf runtime install <runtime-name> --repo <git-repo> --git-token <git-token> --silent`

+> Note:
+>  Runtime installation starts by checking network connectivity and the K8s cluster server version.
+  To skip these tests, pass the `--skip-cluster-checks`.

 #### Runtime prerequisites
 Before you install the CSDP runtime, verify that:
 * Your deployment conforms to our [system requirements]({{site.baseurl}}/docs/runtime/requirements)
 * You have Personal Access Tokens (PATs):
-  * Git runtime token: Authentcates to the Git installation repo that you will create or select during runtime installation.
+  * Git runtime token: Authenticates to the Git installation repo that you will create or select during runtime installation.
-  * Git access token:
+  * Git access token: Required for Git-based actions in CSDP.

   To create a Git token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
   > When you create the Git token, set the correct expiration date and scope: